Global mobility trends in 2026: A mid-year update on technology and innovation

 AV adoption is changing urban mobility landscape

 More Autonomous Vehicles (AVs) are entering the streets of big cities.
 In the US, Waymo now operates in San Francisco, Phoenix, Los Angeles, Austin, and Atlanta.
-As of August 2024, driverless commercial trip volume in San Franscisco alone reached 273,000, including shared mobility options (see Figure 1).
+As of August 2024, driverless commercial trip volume in San Franscisco alone reached 273,000, including shared mobility services (see Figure 1).

 Driverless operations in San Fransisco 2023-2024